yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/persistence.md

 * **Select**: Scans need to construct the row from packed inserts as well as non-packed update(s), if any.

-* **Point lookups**: Point lookups will be just as fast as without packed row as fundamentally, we will still be seeking a single key value pair from DocDB.
+* **Point lookups**: Point lookups will be just as fast as without packed row as fundamentally, we will still be seeking a single key-value pair from DocDB.

 * **Compactions**: Compactions produce a compact version of the row, if the row has unpacked fragments due to updates.

-* **Backwards compatible**: Read code can interpret non-packed format as well.
+* **Backward compatibility**: Read code can interpret non-packed format as well.
 Writes/updates can produce non-packed format as well.
 Once a row is packed, it cannot be unpacked.

 ### Performance data

-The packed row feature was tested with different configurations and following are some observations:
+Testing the packed row feature with different configurations showed significant performance gains:

 * Sequential scans for table with 1 million rows was 2x faster with packed rows.
 * Bulk ingestion of 1 million rows was 2x faster with packed rows.

 ### Limitations

-While packed row feature works for YSQL API using the YSQL specific GFlags with most cross features like backup restore, schema changes, and so on, the following are some of the known limitations which are currently under development:
+The packed row feature works for the YSQL API using the YSQL-specific GFlags with most cross features like backup and restore, schema changes, and so on, subject to certain known limitations which are currently under development:

 * [#15740](https://github.com/yugabyte/yugabyte-db/issues/15740) Integration with CDC and schema changes (Beta) - There are some known limitations with schema changes/DDLs and CDC and Packed Row feature.
 * [#15143](https://github.com/yugabyte/yugabyte-db/issues/15143) Colocated and xCluster (Beta) - There are some limitations around propagation of schema changes for colocated tables in xCluster in the packed row format that are being worked on.
 * [#14369](https://github.com/yugabyte/yugabyte-db/issues/14369) Packed row support for YCQL is limited and is still being hardened.

 ## Data expiration in YCQL

-In YCQL, there are two types of TTL, the table TTL and column level TTL.
-The column TTLs are stored with the value using the same encoding as Redis.
-The Table TTL is not stored in DocDB (it is stored in master's syscatalog as part of the table's schema).
+In YCQL, there are two types of TTL: the table TTL, and column-level TTL.
+Column TTLs are stored with the value using the same encoding as Redis.
+The table's TTL is not stored in DocDB (instead, it is stored in the master's syscatalog as part of the table's schema).
 If no TTL is present at the column's value, the table TTL acts as the default value.

 Furthermore, YCQL has a distinction between rows created using Insert vs Update.
-We keep track of this difference (and row level TTLs) using a "liveness column", a special system column invisible to the user.
-It is added for inserts, but not updates: making sure the row is present even if all non-primary key columns are deleted only in the case of inserts.
+YugabyteDB keeps track of this difference (and column-level TTLs) using a "liveness column", a special system column invisible to the user.
+It is added for inserts, but not updates, which ensures the row is present even if all non-primary key columns are deleted only in the case of inserts.

 ## YCQL - Collection type example